unlimitedsoftwareworks/type-c/checklist.md

     - `ClassMethod`, `LambdaExpression` and `DeclaredFunction` now have an attribute `codeGenProps: FunctionCodegenProps`, which contains all symbols (locals, arguments and upvalues) of that function to be used for code gen. This field is filled when the `Element` (terminal expression) is being resolved through `lookupScope`, and this new class `FunctionCodegenProps` is used to report unused arguments in the function.
     - Added a field `wasInferred` to `DeclaredFunction` instances to avoid inferring **non-generic** function declaration multiple times.

+- 04/04/2024:
+    - During `FunctionCallExpression` inference, if the LHS is an element, the arguments are inferred as `null` hint and the field `inferredArgumentsTypes: DataType[] | undefined = undefined` is set for the element.
+If the element is a generic function call, and has no type arguments, generics are extracted from the `inferredArgumentsTypes` field (similar to class methods).
+    - Fix cloning of variable declarations and function declarations, also cloning scopes doesn't copy the symbols anymore.
+It only copies variables and functions since these are static and already set by the parser.

 ## TODOs:
 - Allow class attributes (both static and not static) to be immutable, and can only be set from within the constructor.
 - Address the issue of non-inferred expressions suchas expressions as arguments to method call.